ZayinEllo/odin-recipes/README.md

 # odin-recipes
-I created this for the tutorial in the odin project which teaches me about thhe commit changes
+I created this for the tutorial in the odin project which teaches me about the commit changes